-Though our charming town of Winter Park feels miles and miles away from it all, nestled in Arapaho National Forest over the Continental Divide, it’s only 66 miles from Denver.
-Don’t be fooled by our convenient location, Winter Park is a true Colorado mountain town with a character all its own.
+Though our charming town of Winter Park feels miles away from it all, nestled in Arapaho National Forest over the Continental Divide, it’s only 66 miles from Denver.
+Don’t be fooled by our convenient location– Winter Park is a true Colorado mountain town with a character all its own.

 You may already know about Winter Park’s 3,000+ acres of world-class terrain and hundreds of activities to do outside of skiing and riding.
-But you might not know about these activities that are off the beaten path.
-Check out these 6 hidden gems of Winter Park this winter.
+But, you might not know about these great experiences off the beaten path.
+Check out these 6 hidden gems of Winter Park!

 Snowcat & S’mores Tour

-Don’t end your day when the sun goes down!
-After a day of skiing the legendary Mary Jane Bumps or sliding down the Coca-Cola Tubing Hill, kick back and relax on a scenic snowcat tour.
+A lot happens after last chair!
+After a day of skiing the legendary Mary Jane or sliding down the Coca-Cola Tubing Hill, kick back and relax on a scenic snowcat tour.
 Load into the heated tour cat and watch the sunset over the Fraser Valley with Parry Peak illuminated by alpenglow.
-Make your way to the top of Vasquez Ridge where you’ll enjoy s’mores and beverages for the entire family.
+Make your way to Lunch Rock at the top of Mary Jane, where you’ll enjoy s’mores and beverages for the entire family.
 Tours are on Thursday, Friday, & Saturday evenings only, so get yours booked before it’s too late!